Bad Girls series 1

-The first series of Bad Girls premiered on ITV1 on 1 June 1999, and ended on 3 August 1999.
+The first series of Bad Girls premiered on ITV on 1 June 1999, and ended on 3 August 1999.
 It consists of ten episodes.
 The show was produced by Shed Productions as part of Shed Media.
 After the first episode aired, the show became an instant hit in the United Kingdom.
 The show also became successful in several countries including the United States, Australia and Republic of Ireland.

+Storylines

 The first series focuses on the growing relationship between new G-Wing governor Helen Stewart and prisoner Nikki Wade.
 Helen tries to show the prisoners that she on their side by taking matters such as miscarriage, bullying and drugs seriously, whereas the other officers, like Sylvia Hollamby, don't take any interest in the prisoners' problems.
 Helen doesn't get the support she needs from her officers and tries to convince Nikki that she needs her help in running an orderly wing.
 This is when Nikki's attraction for Helen begins to grow.
-Other major storylines in the first series is top dog, Shell Dockley's bullying against new prisoner Rachel Hicks, her drug dealing and her affair with senior officer Jim Fenner who also begins an affair with Rachel, as three become involved in a love triangle, Shell and her sidekick Denny Blood torture Rachel to the point where she commits suicide.
+Other major storylines in the first series is top dog, Shell Dockley's bullying against new prisoner Rachel Hicks, her drug dealing and her affair with senior officer Jim Fenner who also begins an affair with Rachel, as they become involved in a love triangle, Shell and her sidekick Denny Blood torture Rachel to the point where she takes her own life.
 New prisoner Zandra Plackett struggles to kick her drug habit, and things get worse when she discovers she's pregnant.
-Monica Lindsey, another new prisoner on G-Wing, finds it hard to cope when she worries about how her son, Spencer, who has Down's syndrome, will deal with his mother's wrongful imprisonment.
+Monica Lindsay, another new prisoner on G-Wing, finds it hard to cope when she worries about how her son, Spencer, who has Down's syndrome, will deal with his mother's wrongful imprisonment.